 In the UK it can be seen that leading beer labels also occupy the top position in the low-alcohol or non-alcoholic warehouse, and the light beer variants of those established brands have grown significantly since they entered the market.
 Alcohol-free beer in the UK still accounts for less than five percent of the market share, but 52 percent of consumers state that acceptance has increased noticeably over the past two years.Sources: Attitudes towards low and non-alcoholic drinks, UK, Mintel, August 2019

 When it comes to alcohol-free spirits, it is above all the perfect composition of flavours and extracts that creates the taste: Imitations of whiskey, gin, vodka or rum can also be enjoyed without a percentage.

 Alcohol is a strong flavour carrier and this has to be compensated in the alcohol-free spirit alternatives.
 Different flavours and essences are used here, which recreate the well-known taste profiles of the alcoholic variants in the perfect mixture.
 “Whiskey” uses, for example, caramel, vanilla or oak flavour, gin sometimes includes juniper berries, coriander and lavender and the taste of rum is imitated, for example, with cloves, grapefruit and oak wood flavours.

-The manufacturing process works like the "cold compounding" process, in which spirits blends are produced.
+The manufacturing process works like the "cold compounding" process, in which blends of spirits are produced.
 The only difference: the essences are either produced completely without alcohol or the alcohol is withdrawn beforehand.
 Cheers!